IT System Security Best Practices

 2. A default by any other name

-3. Process control and business networks – separate but equal
+3. Process control and business networks: separate but equal

 Treating the process control network like your business network means building a perimeter around the manufacturing network similar to the one built around the financial and IP portions of your business.

-Business-side users, for example, may be more likely to use thumb drives that could carry malware targeting industrial controllers.
+Business-side users, for example, might be more likely to use thumb drives that could carry malware targeting industrial controllers.
 Meanwhile, a poorly defended manufacturing line can provide an easy attack vector for malware that could move into critical databases.

-Security professionals are beyond the point of wondering why a hacker would be interested in a production line.
+IT system security professionals are beyond the point of wondering why a hacker would be interested in a production line.
 Whether they’re interested in disrupting the manufacturing process, stealing intellectual property, gaining access to data beyond the factory floor, or extorting your company, process control makes an inviting target.

 Lock yours down and avoid becoming the headline in your own horror story.